josegonzalez/cakephp-annotation-control-list/README.md

 #### Custom Authenticate Classes

-The `AnnotationFormAuthenticate` class extends `FormAuthenticate` to override the `unauthorized()` method, allowing us to use this annotations to define access even if the user has not yet authenticated.
+The `AnnotationFormAuthenticate` class extends `FormAuthenticate` to override the `unauthorized()` method, allowing us to use the annotations to define access even if the user has not yet authenticated.
 You can follow this pattern for any Authenticate class you create/use by adding the following to either your custom authenticate class or a subclass of one of the core classes:

 ```php
 	use AnnotationParser;